 The development of communities depends on people – on the social workers who help guide the visions and the residents who provide the energy to complete the projects.
 It is the interconnections, the integration, and the coordination of individuals, groups, churches, and organizations that define the ways communities operate.
 The purpose of a community, then, is to become knowledgeable enough to function as a unit – to self-direct and self-govern – in solving both current and future problems.
 Community social workers’ greatest contributions are to nourish this process and to help make it a deliberate part of future development.

 To be a community social worker, its advisable to have a master’s degrees in social work, (MSW) In fact, the vast majority of working social workers have their master’s degrees according to a recent (2010) survey taken by the National Association of Social Workers (NASW).

 Because the social service industry is expecting such high growth for the next few years, those candidates with bachelor’s degrees will likely find work in entry-level positions.

 Entry-level positions will be available to those without degrees, often with the possibility of employer- provided training.
 A dedicated student should find an entry-level or volunteer position to build a track record for both college entrance and future job prospects.

 All states have regulations for community social workers.
 Most require applicants to have at least two years of supervised field training in order to become state certified.
 Some states require applicants to score well on state certification exams.

 Contact schools offering social work programs to learn more about the process of becoming a community social worker in your area.

 Community Social Workers’ Salaries

-The U.S. Bureau of Labor statistics reports that community social work opportunities will grow much faster than national growth because of the projected growth among social service workers.
-The BLS reports the mean annual income for a community social worker as $41,250 (data gathered in 2011).
+The Bureau of Labor statistics reports that community social work opportunities will grow much faster than national growth because of the projected growth among social service workers.
+The BLS reports the median annual income for a community social worker as $51,760 (data gathered in 2020).